-Just in time for summer vacation, Discovery Channel’s perversely popular Shark Week is back to rear its menacing fin in our fearful faces.
+Just in time for summer vacation, Discovery Channel’s popular Shark Week is coming back to rear its menacing fin in our faces.

 These days, sharks can threaten more than just our day at the beach.
-If there’s anything we can learn from last week’s “disasterrific” premiere of Sharknado 2 (yes, wait for it, there is a lesson here), it’s this: Sharks are everywhere, including the workplace.
+If there’s anything we can learn from the Sharknado movie series (yes, wait for it, there is a lesson here), it’s this: Sharks are everywhere, including the workplace.

 Whether you find yourself in the ocean or in the office, try to move smoothly.
 In the workplace, this means remaining professional at all times.
 A workplace bully might try to goad you into reacting to a snide comment, for instance.
 Don’t take the bait.